meilisearch/documentation/learn/advanced/filtering_and_faceted_search.md

 ### Inequality

-The inequality operator (`!=`) will return all documents not selected by the equality operator.
+The inequality operator (`!=`) returns all documents not selected by the equality operator.
 When operating on strings, `!=` is case-insensitive.

 The following expression returns all movies without the `action` genre: